Advanced Vocabulary Editing

 🚧 Exercise: match a concept with a concept in another vocabulary.

-💡 Tip: use a skos match property to reference another skos:concept or to a similar semantic category such as an owl:NamedIndividual.
-Do not use skos match properties to match to non-semantic resources.
+💡 use one of the SKOS match properties to reference another skos:Concept or to a similar semantic category such as an owl:NamedIndividual.
+Do not use any of the SKOS match properties to match to non-semantic resources.

-💡 Tip: strictly speaking you should only use skos:exactMatch when you know that the other vocabulary does, or plans to make a match back to the concept in your vocabulary.
+💡 strictly speaking, you should only use skos:exactMatch when you know that the other vocabulary does, or plans to make a match back to the concept in your vocabulary.
 Why not get in touch?
 Notify the external vocabulary managers that you're matching with their vocabulary and you might get matched back!
+Otherwise, the looser semantics of skos:closeMatch may be more suitable.

 Images

-Associating a skos:concept with an image that illustrates meaning is a powerful and, perhaps obviously, language-neutral way of clarifying the meaning and scope of a concept.
+Associating a skos:Concept with an image that illustrates meaning is a powerful and, perhaps obviously, language-neutral way of clarifying the meaning and scope of a concept.
 There are various different ways of modelling an image reference within a skos vocabulary.
-The skos model does mention image references within the context of Documentation properties (e.g. skos:example; skos:scopeNote).
-While using Documentation properties to refer to an image may be syntactically correct, most systems will be expecting textual data in these fields.
-In the exercise below we will add an image reference using a schema.org property "Image".
+The skos model does mention image references within the context of documentation properties (e.g. skos:example; skos:scopeNote).
+While using documentation properties to refer to an image may be syntactically correct, most systems will be expecting textual data in these fields.
+In the exercise below we will add an image reference using a schema.org property schema:image.

 💡 Tip: There are a number of approaches to adding an image to a vocabulary concept - the exercise below illustrates one valid approach.
 See other approaches in our Patterns document.